densitymodelling/dsmextra/README.md

 ### Important note

-The [WhatIf](https://r.iq.harvard.edu/docs/whatif/1.5-5/whatif.pdf) package, on which `dsmextra` depends, has been removed from CRAN.
-A patch correction has been released in version 1.1.0, ensuring that WhatIf is automatically installed from Github.
+The [WhatIf](https://r.iq.harvard.edu/docs/whatif/1.5-5/whatif.pdf) package, on which `dsmextra` depends, was removed from CRAN in March 2020.
+A patch correction has been released as part of version 1.1.0, ensuring that WhatIf is automatically installed from Github.
 Alternatively, WhatIf can be installed manually using the below command:

 ```r
 if (!require("remotes")) {